Moonlight Mile (manga): Manga

 Written and illustrated by Yasuo Ohtagaki, Moonlight Mile started in Shogakukan's seinen manga magazine Big Comic Superior on December 7, 2000.
 The series' first part finished in October 2007; the second part started in December of the same year.
 The second part finished in November 2011 and the manga entered on hiatus, when it was announced that Ohtagaki would start a new series, Mobile Suit Gundam Thunderbolt.
 Shogakukan collected its chapters into individual tankōbon volumes.
 The first volume was released on May 30, 2001.
 The 23rd and last volume by Shogakukan was released on January 30, 2012.
 Shogakukan re-released the first part in a five-volume edition, which collected three original tankōbon volumes in one, from October 30, 2012, to July 30, 2013.
 In May 2021, Ohtagaki announced that the manga would resume publication; the series resumed with its third part on the Pixiv website on December 25 of the same year.
 The 24th volume was published as an ebook by Number Nine on December 23, 2022.

 Anime

 An anime television series adaptation by Studio Hibari was broadcast on Wowow in 2007; the first season, Lift off, was broadcast for twelve episodes from February 4 to May 26; the second season, Touch down, was broadcast for fourteen episodes from September 13 to December 13, 2007.
-The main opening theme was composed by Kan Sawada, while the Pillows performed the ending themes "Scarecrow" and "BOAT HOUSE" for the first and second season, respectively.
+The main opening theme was composed by Kan Sawada, while the Pillows performed the ending themes "Scarecrow" and "Boat House" for the first and second season, respectively.

-ADV Films acquired the license for U.S. distribution of Moonlight Mile on July 21, 2007.
-This was announced at Otakon 2007.
-The series began its US DVD release on March 3, 2008 and the third and final volume came out on 05/20/2008.
-A box to hold all three volumes was released with the second volume.
-As it is currently known, only the first season LIFT Off has been licensed for a North American release.
+ADV Films announced that they had acquired the series in July 2007.
+The series' first season was released on home video on three DVDs from March 3 to May 20, 2008.
 In July 2008, the anime became one of over 30 ADV titles transferred to Funimation.
+The entire first season was released on box set on April 21, 2009.